A Complete Guide to Mostar

 Mostar is divided by the Neretva River, a city tucked into the far southwestern corner of Bosnia and Herzegovina, a few hours from the Croatian border.

+By train: I arrived in Mostar from Sarajevo by train.
+The train winds through the mountains of Bosnia and Herzegovina, a truly gorgeous journey.
 You can book your ticket in advance on the Bosnia and Herzegovina Railway Federation website.
 You must pick up your ticket at least ten minutes in advance at the station; tell them your order number and they'll have your ticket printed and ready for you.

 Story time: I had abandoned my seat early in the trip to stand in the restaurant cart which had panoramic windows on both sides so I could take photos the whole time.
 The conductor approached me at one point and said “follow me… I have surprise” so of course I went.
 We ended up at the back of the restaurant car where there’s a big emergency exit door which he pulls open for me while the training is going full speed ahead, purely so I could take this video of the most beautiful pass on the whole route.